Top 10 Novel Ideas to Write a Bestseller

 - YOUR CHARACTER COMES INTO AN UNEXPECTED FORTUNE.
 HOW DOES IT CHANGE HIS OR HER LIFE?
 Not all fortunes are good.
 Sometimes discovering a fortune will destroy you.

 - YOUR CHARACTER BUMPS INTO HIS OR HER SOULMATE (literally, bumps into).
-In film, this is called the “meet cute,” when the hero bumps into the heroine in the hallway, knocking her books to the floor and forcing them into conversation.
+This is called the “meet cute,” when the hero bumps into the heroine in the hallway, knocking her books to the floor and forcing them into conversation.

 - YOUR CHARACTER BEGINS A JOURNEY.
 Is that journey interrupted by disaster?
 Who hasn’t been longing to get to a destination only to be delayed by something unexpected?
 This is the plot of Gravity, The Odyssey, and even The Lord of the Rings.
+Check out our Hero’s Journey article here for help.

 - MONSTER.
 Monsters, whether people who do monstrous things or scaly beasts or natural disasters, always reveal what’s inside a person.
 Let your character fall into the path of a monster and see how they handle themselves.